JFalnes/dirr/readme.md

 # Dirr - A Rust Directory Tree Printer

-`dirr` is a simple command-line utility built in Rust that displays the directory tree structure, allowing the user to optionally exclude specific directories.
+`dirr` is a simple, minimal, command-line utility built in Rust that displays the directory tree structure, allowing the user to optionally exclude specific directories.

 ## Features